aanastasiya/asyncpg/README.md

 *An error/timeout from any of the sources is ignored and interpreted as missing data.*

 # Start
-Run PostgreSQL Server and create some database.
+Start PostgreSQL Server and create some database.

 Install dependencies from requirements.txt.